YesVRC/LetMeBreathe/README.md

 Instead use:
 ### LivingBreatheEvent

-It's an easily subscribed to method, and gives you get/set access to canBreathe and canRefillAir To refill air (normally) both must be true.
+It's an easily subscribed to event, and gives you get/set access to canBreathe and canRefillAir To refill air (normally) both must be true.

 [Create's Diving Helmet does this](https://github.com/Creators-of-Create/Create/blob/mc1.20.1/dev/src/main/java/com/simibubi/create/content/equipment/armor/DivingHelmetItem.java#L123)